 Set reminders for everything

 “I call it my external brain.
-I use reminders every day — from deadlines and work tasks to grocery runs and school-related to-dos.
-It helps lighten the mental load.”
+I use reminders every day for both work and family—from deadlines and work tasks to grocery runs and school-related to-dos.
+It helps lighten the mental load, and having these pop up on my wrist ensures I don’t miss anything.”

 Time your deep work sessions